John Vella: Professional career

 In the documentary "America's Game: 1976 Oakland Raiders," Phil Villapiano refers to Vella as "Happy Fella John Vella," saying "Don't upset Happy Fella, 'cause he will tear your head off!"

 Business career

 In 1987, Vella started his business, originally called "John Vella's Raider Locker Room", with one store in Castro Valley, California.
 At the time, the Raiders played in Los Angeles.
-The idea was for a retail store that sold only Raiders gear, novelties and collectibles, and catered to the die-hard fan that he remembered from his playing days.
-He quickly realized he had found a niche, and when the Raiders returned to Oakland in 1995, his business boomed.
+The idea was for a retail store that sold only Raiders gear, novelties and collectibles and catered to the die-hard fans whom he remembered from his playing days.
+He quickly realized he had found a niche and when the Raiders returned to Oakland in 1995, his business boomed.

+Death

+Vella died on April 1, 2025, at the age of 74.